ZoomInfo

 7. Salesloft

-The platform provides tools for email, phone, and social engagement along with automation features and performance analytics.
-Salesloft's Cadence feature allows sales managers to build and share best-practice playbooks for engaging different personas and accounts across the team.
+The platform provides tools for email, phone, and social engagement along with AI-driven automation features like the Sales Strategist Agent, Account Research Agent, and enhanced AI email assistance.
+Salesloft's Cadence feature allows sales managers to build and share best-practice playbooks for engaging different personas and accounts across the team, while the Influence Graph helps map buying committee relationships.

 • Multi-channel sales cadences with email, phone, and social steps